alekseinovikov/KTypeParser/README.md

 ## Description
 The parser determines a type of a file, byte array or input stream.
-It represents the result as Google Guava's MediaType class instance that can be converted to String.

 ## Build
 You can build the project using Gradle.